Women in Coaching

 Coaching: Ardrossan Ladies Hockey Club

-The coaches involved in the sportscotland 2015-16 programme were:
+The coaches who were involved in the sportscotland 2015-16 programme were:

 Coaching: Western Wildcats Hockey Club

 Coaching: Scotland U18 National Squad